Owey Island

-Owey Island is an island off the coast of west County Donegal, Ireland.
+Owey Island is an island off the west coast of County Donegal, Ireland.

 Geography

 The island is around 300 acre in area.
 It lies off the Donegal coast near Kincasslagh.
 The island's highest hill, Moylemore, has a summit elevation of 102 m.

 The buildings of the island are located on its southern part, the northern part being rocky and exposed to winds.
 On Owey there is no mains electricity or public water supply.

 Demographics

 The table reports data taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.

 Owey Island was full-time inhabited up to the mid-1970s.
 Later on, it had only part-time residents, mainly at summer.
 Most of them own old cottages inherited by ancestors who used to permanently live in the island.